dkoz/palworld-palbot/README.md

 ## Features
 - RCON Protocol: Control your server remotely from discord with the built in rcon commands.
-- Query Protocol: Query your server for information like online status and player count.
+- Query Protocol: Query your server for information like online status, player count, and online players.
 - Whitelist Protocol: The bot will constantly monitor your server for users not added to the list.
 They will be kicked from the server if not added.

 ## Config Example